-The setting procedures may vary slightly among IP camera, video server and compact DVR.
-The following procedures are the example of setting up an IP camera in the system:
+The setup procedures may vary slightly among IP camera, video server and compact DVR.
+The following procedure is an example of setting up an IP camera in the system:

 Click the Configure button (No. 14, Figure 1-2), select General Setting, select Camera / Audio Install and click IP Camera Install.
 This dialog box appears.